rusye/Late-Night-Coffee-Tea/README.md

 # Late night coffee and tea search

-This app will help you locate a coffeehouse or a teahouse in your area that is currently open and within a 5 mile radius of you.
+It is 8 pm and I want to find a coffee or tea house that is open late night within a 5 mile radius of my location.

 ## Motivation